systemetic-dev/CRUD_app/README.md

 What is this concept?
 Django is a helper tool for building backend
 Backend is a job.
-Django is a toolkit to do that job easily.

 Without Django → you build everything by hand 😵
 With Django → many things are already made for you 🧰